-As institutions have worked to meet the challenges of increasingly narrower career fields, majors have begun to take on increasingly more-specific names to serve these niches.
+As institutions have worked to meet the challenges of increasingly narrower career fields, college majors have begun to take on increasingly more-specific names to serve these niches.
 In the locker room before your upcoming basketball game, as you’re having both ankles taped, you may realize, “I might be interested in being this person for a professional basketball team someday.”
 So how do you identify what degree prepared the trainer for that position?
 Depending on the school, you may be looking for athletic training, exercise science, movement science, kinesiology, physical therapy, etc. The list goes on and on.

-Exploring the differences between related majors
+Exploring the differences between related college majors

-How close is close enough when it comes to choosing a major which will accomplish your necessary career preparedness?
+How close is close enough when it comes to choosing a college major which will accomplish your necessary career preparedness?
 Is there a large difference between "kinesiology" and "movement science"?
 Why do some schools offer three or four of these majors separately?
 I field these questions constantly from students and families investigating their academic options.
 This can be a frustrating part of the search process.
 If your cousin works for a newspaper designing their graphics and went to school for "graphic design," do you eliminate every school you see that doesn’t list "graphic design" as a major?
 What if a school houses "graphic design" under "communications"?
 Or "art"?
 Is "visual arts” the same as “graphic design,” or is it a completely separate program and career field?

 Have questions?
 Just ask!